EpicCarlito/EmailChecker/README.md

 ## Original Idea

-[email-existance](https://github.com/nmanousos/email-existence), I used the same method of checking the codes that the MX server responds back with. which can identify if the email can accept emails.
-I remade it using TypeScript and made it simpler for ease of use by using async and await rather than callbacks!
+[email-existance](https://github.com/nmanousos/email-existence), I used the same method of checking the codes that the MX server responds back with, which can identify if the email can accept emails and exists.
+I remade it using TypeScript and made it simpler for ease of use by using async and await rather than callbacks.